rahmaha/MLZoomcamp-course/README.md

 # MLZoomcamp-course
-My homework and project of MLZoomcamp course
+My homeworks and projects for MLZoomcamp course